 Sleep Lab Pricing

 Personally, I preferred the old pricing, where you could get the EVO wristband only for $179.00 and then decide which subscription you wanted to get.
 As far as the Active Set is concerned, I would have preferred the inclusion of the chest strap over the Armband because the former is significantly more accurate.

 WHOOP offers only one type of product but with different subscription lengths.
 The longer you commit, the lower your monthly payment is.

 WHOOP’s monthly subscription fee is determined by how long you want to commit:

 |6 Months||$30 per month ($180 total)|

 |18 Months||$18 per month ($324 total)|

-If you’d like to give WHOOP a try, you can use this link* to get a 10% discount on the monthly fee.
-The discount will be automatically applied during checkout.
+If you’d like to give WHOOP a try, you can use this link to get a free month added to whichever subscription you choose.